 Once her children were in high school, Doris began a 33-year career at Bethany Lutheran Home in Sioux Falls as both a nurse and physical therapy assistant.
 She was recognized numerous times as employee of the month and employee of the year but it was the smiles and loving comments of the residents and cards from their families that was her biggest reward.
 Following a hard day’s work at Bethany, she loved to do “retail therapy”.
 Stops at rummage sales and “specialty shops” began the start of her numerous vintage collections including coffee pots, aprons, vases, rolling pins, pretty glass ware, egg beaters, pot holders, sets of canning jars and garden gates.

-Doris had many joys in her life including travel with her daughter, Cynthia along with her sisters, Verla and Viola as well as with her grandkids, Hannah and Hayden.
+Doris had many joys in her life including travel with her daughter, Cynthia as well as trips with her sisters, Verla and Viola and her grandkids, Hannah and Hayden.
 Every summer brought adventures and lifelong memories.
 She rarely missed an opportunity to see Daniel O’Donnell in concert or stop by an antique or thrift store.
-She loved time out on her patio on the farm especially in the summer with her flowers, barn cats and afternoon coffee with the boys.
+She loved time outside on the farm, especially in the summer with her flowers, barn cats and afternoon coffee with the boys on the patio.
 Her hair appointments with Malenda at the kitchen table were a fun time as they bantered about life while listening to Billy Graham sermons as the curlers dried.
-Her days always started and ended with prayer and she much preferred reading the bible and devotions than watching TV or reading books.
+Her days always started and ended with prayer and she much preferred reading the Bible and devotions than watching TV.
 She loved going out on daily outings, but her farmhouse was her favorite place to be.
-As soon as the car was parked she would comment, “there’s no place like home”.
-She loved company and would tell people “don’t knock, just come in” and they would be greeted with a pretty tablecloth in a cozy, seasonally decorated kitchen and served a treat.
+As soon as the van was parked, she would comment, “there’s no place like home.”
+She loved company and would tell people “Don’t knock, just come in” and they would be greeted with a pretty tablecloth in a cozy, seasonally decorated kitchen and served a treat.
+One of Doris’s greatest joys came from her grandchildren and later in her life her great grandchildren; Adele, William and Huxlie.
+She loved every visit, every card and every call.
+She was amazed by the “technology” of Face Timing that kept them connected.
 Other than her family, she was most proud that she still had and used “common sense” after almost 90 years of living.

-Forever grateful for sharing her life are her children, Phillip Eldred (Judy) of Lennox SD, Steven William of Lennox SD, Malenda Joy (Rob) Hoelscher of rural Rapid City SD and Cynthia Marie of Kansas City, MO; her grandchildren and great grandchildren, Hannah Marie (Don) Anding and their children Adele Mae and Willam Leroy of Parker CO and Hayden Robert (Kenzie) Hoelscher and their daughter, Huxlie Jenn of Hill City SD and step grandchildren, Audrey (Cody) Belitz family of Rapid City SD, Andrea Glasgow of Sioux Falls, SD, Sarah (Jason) Lehrkamp family of Sturgis SD, Casey (Dan) Harmon family of Newcastle, WY.
+Forever grateful for sharing her life are her children; Phillip Eldred (Judy) of Lennox SD, Steven William of Lennox SD, Malenda Joy (Rob) Hoelscher of rural Rapid City SD and Cynthia Marie of Kansas City, MO; her grandchildren and great grandchildren, Hannah Marie (Don) Anding and their children Adele Mae and Willam Leroy of Parker, CO and Hayden Robert (Kenzie) Hoelscher and their daughter, Huxlie Jenn of Hill City SD and step grandchildren, Audrey (Cody) Belitz family of Rapid City SD, Andrea Glasgow of Sioux Falls SD, Sarah (Jason) Lehrkamp family of Sturgis SD, Casey (Dan) Harmon family of Newcastle, WY.
+Her sisters Viola Fern Buseman of Marion SD, Karen LaVonne (Larry) Hofer of Sioux Falls SD and Dorothy Marie Buscarello of Denver, CO and a brother-in-law and high school classmate, Duane (Verla) Heeren of Sioux Falls SD.

-Doris is preceded in death by her husband, LeRoy; her parents, Elzo and Gertie; and siblings, Mildred Elaine, Eldon E and Verla Leanna.
-She was blessed to have many dear sister and brother-in- law’s, nieces, nephews and cousins along with countless friends and sisters in the Lord.
+Doris is preceded in death by her husband, LeRoy; her parents, Elzo and Gertie; and siblings, Mildred Elaine Otten, Eldon E. Otten and Verla Leanna Heeren.
+She was blessed to have many dear sister/brother-in-law’s, nieces, nephews and cousins along with countless friends and sisters in the Lord.

 Friday, May 16, 2025